-- Average debtor days - Aged debt profile (28, 60, 180 and 365 days plus proportion and value) - Value of debt more than 90 days old - Sundry debt invoices outstanding (value/number) - In year collection targets - Long term collection rate rolling trend - Legal/recovery costs as proportion of direct debt recovered - Outstanding inhibitions (number/value) - In year write-off as proportion of total debt - Summary warrant accounts on hold/suspense (proportion and value) - Summary warrant accounts withdrawn (proportion and value) - Related social and welfare outcomes
+- · Average debtor days - Aged debt profile (28, 60, 180 and 365 days plus proportion and value) - · Value of debt more than 90 days old - Sundry debt invoices outstanding (value/number) - In-year collection targets - Long-term collection rate rolling trend - Legal/recovery costs as proportion of direct debt recovered - Outstanding inhibitions (number/value) - In year write-off as proportion of total debt - Summary warrant accounts on hold/suspense (proportion and value) - Summary warrant accounts withdrawn (proportion and value) - · Related social and welfare outcomes

 The Council recognises that failure to achieve income and collection targets will have financial and service consequences.
-Performance will be reviewed on a monthly basis by the Council Income Manager, liaising as appropriate with relevant section managers, and this information will be reported as part of the Council's wider performance updates to Committee.
+Performance will be reviewed on a monthly basis by operational managers and this information will be reported as part of the Council's wider performance updates to Committee.